iOS 14 beta 7: Important IDFA technical changes (and one massive surprise)

-- Assuming that only one app called requestTrackingAuthorization and got permission to track
+- Assume that only one app called requestTrackingAuthorization got permission to track

-- Sometime later, the user changed his mind and revoked that setting
+- Sometime later, the user changed his/her mind and revoked the permisson

-- Since all the apps in the settings screen lost access the IDFA gets reset
+- All the apps in the settings screen lose access and the IDFA gets reset

 We don’t think this surprising behavior is a bug.
-Instead, we think it is intentional behavior.
+Instead, we think it is intentional.
 Ultimately, this setup provides the IDFA for marketing measurement, but any previously granted IDFAs can be zeroed out easily and unpredictably.

 First, mobile marketers need to get their iOS 14 IDFA ducks in a row.
 That means implementing SKAdNetwork and starting to test it.
-See all the details why that’s absolutely critical and how to begin here.
+Learn why that’s absolutely critical and how to begin here.

-Secondly, for your user acquisition campaigns in iOS 14 and other versions of iOS, do not ask for the IDFA permission just yet (unless you’re doing so for just a few users to run some tests).
-You have permission by default, as long as users have not turned it off globally, and asking only opens the door to not getting it.
+Second, for your user acquisition campaigns in iOS 14 and other versions of iOS, do not ask for the IDFA permission just yet (unless you’re doing so for a few users to run some tests).
+You have permission by default, as long as users have not turned it off globally, and asking only opens the door to global resets.

 In short: implement SKAdnetwork, but don’t call requestTrackingAuthorization just yet.